AM2petterk/linux-ck-reiser4/README.md

 _dellconfig=

-Enable a custom, lightweight and already optimized kernel configuration for users of Dell Precision 5520 or Dell XPS 9560 laptops (with Intel WiFi).
+Enable a custom, very lightweight and already optimized kernel configuration for users of Dell Precision 5520 or Dell XPS 9560 laptops (with Intel WiFi).

+This is not recommended without configuring it manually and using it as a template.
-This is not recommended unless you have this exact laptop.
-In either case, enabling _makenconfig=y is highly recommended to enable the drivers that have been disabled (like touchscreen support, btrfs support, Qualcom/Atheros Wifi etc).
+In either case, enabling _makenconfig=y is highly recommended to enable the drivers that have been disabled (like touchscreen support, btrfs/xfs/jfs/f2fs support, Intel only wifi through PCIe).

-For most people, the default should suffice and to build the kernel and the kernel modules:
+For most people, the default options should suffice and to build the kernel and the kernel modules:

 `` git clone https://github.com/petter3k/linux-ck-reiser4.git ``